electrode-io/electrode-native/docs/cli/create-api.md

 `<apiName>`

 * The name to use for this API.
-The API name must only contain upper and/or lower case letters.
+The API name must follow Electrode Native module name rules.

 **Options**